TelluIoT/ThingML/README.md

 ### &#x1F539; How to embed ThingML in my toolchain?

+> This currently does not work.
+Pending a solution to Issue #241

 Embed the command-line inteface JAR [described previously in this readme](#-compile-thingml-from-the-sources) in your classpath.

 You can also include ThingML as a Maven dependency in your project: